How to Improve Customer Satisfaction in SaaS

-Customer satisfaction is an integral part of any reputable online business, not to mention the SaaS ones.
-Despite the popular misconception about customer satisfaction being pretty much the same thing as customer service, there’s a lot more to it than that when it comes to product-based businesses.
+Customer satisfaction is an integral part of any SaaS business.
+There’s a popular misconception that customer satisfaction is pretty much the same thing as customer service.
+However, there’s a lot more to it than that when it comes to product-led SaaS businesses.
 You need to know how to improve customer satisfaction if you want to scale.

-As a matter of fact, customer satisfaction is versatile and complex, which is why you need to make sure that your users don’t run into any issues at any of its stages and have a smooth experience.
+Customer satisfaction is versatile and complex, which is why you need to make sure that your users don’t run into any issues at any stage and have a great experience throughout.

-With that said, your main focus should be onboarding (activation) experience, customer adoption, and engagement (retention), as those are the key elements to improve customer satisfaction today.
+With that said, your main focus should be onboarding, adoption, and engagement.
+Those are the key elements you can use to improve customer satisfaction today.

 Why is customer satisfaction important?

-According to Econsultancy survey, most companies shift their focus to customer experience now:
+According to an Econsultancy survey, most companies have now shifted their focus to customer experience:

-Even the definition of customer satisfaction (often referred to as CSAT) suggests that it is your customer base that measures whether your product or services really meet their expectations or not.
-So, customer satisfaction pretty much equals your success.
+The definition of customer satisfaction suggests that it is your customer base that ultimately determines whether your product or services meet their expectations.
+So, customer satisfaction essentially equals success.

-And, a lot of times, if a customer feels the gap between what they want and what they get, they start looking for alternatives.
+And, a lot of times, if a customer feels a gap between what they want and what they get, they start looking for alternatives.
 That can only lead to one thing: Churn.

-With that said, customer satisfaction is by no means a walk in the park, but, at the same time, it can be so rewarding and game-changing for your SaaS business.
+Customer satisfaction is by no means a walk in the park.
+But, at the same time, it can be game-changing for your SaaS business.

 Benefits of customer satisfaction